 Named by Sydney R. Vallance in 1972.
 Aemmer, Rudolph (Rudolph Aemmer was an early mountaineering guide in the Canadian Rockies.) (see biog.)
 Official name.
 Other names One of five peaks on Mount Lyell.
 First ascended in 1926 by Alfred J. Ostheimer, M.M.
 Strumia, J. Monroe Thorington, guided by Edward Feuz jr..
 Journal reference CAJ 16-142.

 Eventually the ‘shoes came back on and the never ending plod began – back across the main Lyell Icefield, back up and over Christian Peak’s south ridge and down and up to the hut before finally descending to a very welcome abode just as darkness settled in around us.

 Our stats for day one were enough to make me tired just thinking of them.
-I think I set a new personal distance / height gain record for a single day trip, with over 26km distance and 3350m (~11,000) feet of height gain in 18 hours of almost continuous travel.
-12km of distance and 2,000 vertical meters were with large and heavy alpine packs on the approach to the Lyell Hut.
-Considering our egress time of only 4 hours, technically you could approach the Lyells from the Valenciennes FSR with a day pack, climb three or four of them and go all the way back down in less than 24 hours if you’re fit and motivated enough.
-You’d be rushing through some terrain that’s better spent with some meditation though.
+I think I set a new personal distance / height gain record for a single day trip, with over 26 km of total distance and over 3350 meters of total height gain in 18 hours of almost continuous travel.
+Considering our egress time of only 4 hours from the Lyell Hut you could approach the Lyells from the Valenciennes FSR with a day pack, climb three or four of them and go all the way back down in less than 24 hours if you’re fit and motivated enough.
+You’d be rushing through some terrain that’s better spent with some time to let it soak into your soul though.